 Planting and Maintaining Hydrangeas

-Follow these tips when planting and caring for hydrangeas:
+Follow these tips when planting and caring for hydrangeas in Utah:

 -

-Plant in spring or fall, avoiding summer heat.
+Plant in spring or fall, avoiding summer’s heat.
 Space plants 3-6 feet apart depending on variety.

 -

-Dig a wide hole and mix in compost or peat to enrich soil.
-Set at same depth as it was growing in the nursery pot.
+Dig a wide hole and mix in compost or peat to enrich the soil.
+Set at the same depth as it was growing in the nursery pot.

 -

-Water deeply 2-3 times per week the first summer to establish extensive roots.
+Water deeply 2-3 times per week the first year to establish extensive roots.

 -

-Apply 2-3 inches of organic mulch around the base to retain moisture and reduce weeds.
+Apply 2-3 inches of organic mulch to retain moisture and reduce weeds.
 Replenish as needed.

 -

-In early spring, apply an acidic fertilizer for hydrangeas per package directions.
+In early spring, apply an acidic fertilizer made for hydrangeas per package directions.

 -

-Prune immediately after flowering by removing dead stems and oldest stems down to the ground to encourage new growth.
+Prune dead stems immediately after flowering and cut oldest stems to the ground to encourage new growth.

 -

-To boost blue flower color, apply aluminum sulfate fertilizer to lower soil pH.
-For pink, add lime to raise pH.
+For blue flowers, apply aluminum sulfate fertilizer to acidify the soil.
+For pink, add lime to raise the pH.

 -